RCIC-UCI-Public/website-rcic/docs/source/help/faq.rst

 This means you requested a certain amount of memory but your job went over the limit and SLURM has terminated your job.

-All partitions have :ref:`specific configuration <paritions structure>` for memory, runtime, etc.
+All partitions have :ref:`specific configuration <partitions structure>` for memory, runtime, etc.

 * You need to increase the memory requirements for your job.
   See :ref:`How to get more memory <request memory>`.